equinor/appsec/docs/security-champion/4-learning-platform.md

 - Gain three ```white``` belts
 - Gain two ```yellow``` belts
 - Gain two ```green``` belts
-- Create a success story about something your team did.
-Check out [success stories](./success-stories/index.md) for template
+- Create a story about something your team did.
+Check out [stories](./stories/index.md) for template

 !!! note
     The list of activities might change based on your feedback.